Yuwen Zhang

-Early life and education
+Education and Career

-Yuwen Zhang was born in 1964 in Xiaoyi, Shanxi, China and spent his early life there until 1981 when he graduated from Chengguan High School and was admitted to college.
-He earned his B.E. degree in thermal turbomachinery, M.E. and D.Eng. degrees in engineering thermophysics from Xi'an Jiaotong University, in 1985, 1988 and 1991, respectively.
-He received a Ph.D. degree in mechanical engineering from the University of Connecticut in 1998.
+Yuwen Zhang was born in 1964 in Xiaoyi, Shanxi, China and spent his early life there until 1981, when he entered university.
+He earned his B.E. degree in turbomachinery engineering, M.E. and D.Eng. degrees in engineering thermophysics from Xi'an Jiaotong University in 1985, 1988 and 1991, respectively.
+In 1998, he received a Ph.D. degree in mechanical engineering from the University of Connecticut.

-Career

-He taught at Xi'an Jiaotong University from 1991 to 1994 and was a research associate at Wright State University (1994-1995) and University of Connecticut (1995-1996).
-He was a research scientist at University of Connecticut (1999-2000) and a senior engineer at Thermoflow, Inc. (2000) before joining the Department of Mechanical Engineering at New Mexico State University as an assistant professor in 2001.
-He joined the faculty at the Department of Mechanical and Aerospace Engineering at the University of Missouri (MU) in 2003 as an associate professor and became a full professor in 2009.
-He was awarded a James C. Dowell Professorship in 2012 and served as the Department Chair from 2013 to 2017.
-He was named a Curators' Distinguished Professor in 2020 and a Huber and Helen Croft Chair in Engineering in 2021.
+Zhang began his academic career teaching at Xi'an Jiaotong University (1991—1994) before serving as a research associate at Wright State University (1994—1995) and the University of Connecticut (1995–1996).
+Following his doctoral studies, he worked as a research scientist at the University of Connecticut (1999-2000) and entered the private sector as a senior engineer at Thermoflow, Inc. in 2000.
+He returned to academia in 2001 as an assistant professor at New Mexico State University.
+In 2003, he joined the University of Missouri (MU) as an associate professor, rising to the rank of full professor in 2009.
+He served as the Department Chair of Mechanical and Aerospace Engineering from 2013 to 2017.